AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mongodb-via-ssh-tunnel.md

 ## Entering the connection and user info into MBI {#finish}

 To wrap things up, we need to enter the connection and user info into MBI.
 Did you leave the MongoDB credentials page open?
-If not, go to **Data &gt; Connections** and click the Add New Data Source button, then the MongoDB icon. do not forget to toggle the Encrypted button to Yes.
+If not, go to **Data > Connections** and click the Add New Data Source button, then the MongoDB icon. do not forget to toggle the Encrypted button to Yes.

 Enter the following info into this page, starting with the Database Connection section: